Storm Cat: Stud career

-The crop foaled in 1998 was the first to average more than $1 million at auction and included Black Minnaloushe, who won the Irish 2,000 Guineas and St. James Palace Stakes.
+The crop foaled in 1998 was the first to average more than $1 million at auction and included Black Minnaloushe, who won the Irish 2,000 Guineas and St. James's Palace Stakes.
 Storm Cat's stud fee increased to $200,000 in 1999, then to $300,000 in 2001.
 From 2002 to 2007, his fee was $500,000, the highest in North America at the time.
 His yearlings continued to be in high demand, reaching a peak in 2005 when 28 of his offspring were sold for an average price of $1,763,750.
 At the September 2004 Keeneland yearling sales, a Storm Cat colt since named Mr. Sekiguchi sold for $8 million, and in the 2005 sale, another of his colts, Jalil, sold for $9.7 million.
 The price was the highest ever paid for a yearling sold at the Keeneland September sale and is third-highest overall.
 All told, 462 of his yearlings were sold at auction for a total of about $319 million, including 91 yearlings that brought $1 million or more.

 In 2008, Storm Cat remained in high demand with a fee of $300,000 but was retired from service because of declining fertility.
 Of 30 mares covered that year, only three were reported in foal.

 In 2009, Storm Cat's services were offered to Quarter Horse breeders using artificial insemination, which is not allowed with Thoroughbreds.
 He sired one graded stakes winner this way, named Stray Cat.
 In 2015, it was announced that two clones of Storm Cat had been produced, though one subsequently died in a paddock accident.
 The clone is not considered a Thoroughbred by the rules established by The Jockey Club and the plan is to use him to breed polo ponies.

 At the time of his death in April 2013, he had sired 35 grade/group one winners, eight champions, 108 winners of group or graded stakes races, and 180 stakes winners worldwide, who have earnings in excess of $128 million.

 "For years Storm Cat has been very aware of who he is," said stallion manager Wes Lanter.
 "I've been fortunate to work around a couple of really great horses.
 I think the top ones kind of have that attitude in them that says, 'I am the best.'
 And I think part of that attitude is imparted on their progeny, and that, as much as good conformation, ability, tenacity and desire, is key to the success of a horse."